 - The Harlot is seen as member of the village by the Seer.

-- The Harlot is not seen as a user of witchcraft by the Witch Hunter.
+- The Harlot is not seen as a user of witchcraft.

 - The Harlot is seen visiting by the Stalker/Familiar/another Harlot.

-- The Harlot cannot visit the same player two nights in a row.
+- The Harlot cannot visit the last player that they successfully visited.

 - The Harlot cannot observe some (parts of) abilities that are used on (living) players.
 These are the Djinn-swap and the target to which a Succubus redirects another player.